Ascanius: Aeneid

 This phrase can be translated into English as: "Go forth with new value, boy: thus is the path to the stars; son of gods that will have gods as sons." or "Blessings on your fresh courage, boy, scion of gods and ancestor of gods yet to be, so it is man rises to the stars."
 In this verse, Virgil makes a clear reference to the offspring of Iulus, from whom Augustus Caesar claimed descent.
 Therefore, in this verse Virgil refers to the Gens Julia, the family of Augustus and Julius Caesar, who was deified after his death.

-The sic itur ad astra become almost proverbial and several mottos use an ad astra phrase.
+Sic itur ad astra become proverbial, and several mottos use an ad astra phrase.
 After this episode, Apollo orders to the Trojans to keep Ascanius away from the war.

 In this same episode Ascanius, before launching the fatal arrow in Numanus, prays to Jupiter, saying: Jupiter omnipotens, audacibus annue cœptis ("Omnipotent Jupiter, please favour my bold attempt").
 The last part of the hexameter became the United States motto annuit coeptis.

 The name Iulus was popularised by Virgil in the Aeneid: replacing the Greek name Ascanius with Iulus linked the Julian family of Rome to earlier mythology.
 The emperor Augustus, who commissioned the work, was a great patron of the arts.
 As a member of the Julian family, he could claim to have four major Olympian gods in his family tree: (Jupiter, Juno, Venus and Mars), so he encouraged his many poets to emphasize his supposed descent from Aeneas.